Tokenblkguy83/android-cheat/adb_combined.md

 If you run that from `adb shell`, the output seems to be exactly the same.

+### Real-time Logcat Filtering

+Real-time Logcat filtering is a feature that allows you to stream and filter the device's system logs in real-time based on your criteria.
+This can be useful for debugging and monitoring specific events.

+#### Benefits of Real-time Logcat Filtering

+- Helps in monitoring specific events and logs in real-time.
+- Useful for debugging and identifying issues quickly.

+#### Enabling and Using Real-time Logcat Filtering

+1. Connect your device to your computer using a USB cable or wirelessly.
+2. Use the `adb logcat` command with the desired filter criteria.
+For example, to filter logs by a specific tag:

+    ```
+    adb logcat -s NetworkTag
+    ```

 ## am

 The `am` command is used to start activities, services, and send broadcasts on an Android device.
 It can be used through the ADB shell.